Zero-sum constants related to the Jacobi symbol: Some results about the weight-set

-{\it Remark}: The conclusion of Corollary \ref{cm} may not hold when $p<7$.
-One can check that the sequence $(1,1,1)$ in $\Z_n$ is not a $U(n)^2$-weighted zero-sum sequence, when $n$ is 2 or 5 and the sequence $(1,2,1)$ in $\Z_3$ is not a $U(3)^2$-weighted zero-sum sequence.
+\begin{rem} The conclusion of Corollary \ref{cm} may not hold when $p<7$.
+One can check that the sequence $(1,1,1)$ in $\Z_n$ is not a $U(n)^2$-weighted zero-sum sequence, when $n$ is 2 or 5 and the sequence $(1,2,1)$ in $\Z_3$ is not a $U(3)^2$-weighted zero-sum sequence. \end{rem}

-For the next theorem, we need the following lemma which is similar to Lemma \ref{cm'}.
-We observe that if $n=p^r$ for an odd prime $p$ and for $r\in\N$, then $U(n)$ is a cyclic group (see \cite{IR}) and so there is a unique element in $U(n)$ of order 2.
-Thus, the map $U(n)\to U(n)$ given by $x\mapsto x^2$ has a kernel of order 2 and so $U(n)^2$ is a subgroup of $U(n)$ having index 2.
-Hence, $|A_1|=|A_2|$ in the next lemma and so, its proof is similar to the proof of Lemma 1 of \cite{CM}.